Millions could soon have access to life-saving tuberculosis drug following online uproar

 Tuberculosis is curable with antibiotics.
 However, people in lower-income countries have a higher risk of developing an infection that is resistant to multiple medications.

-Nearly 500 thousand new cases of MDR-TB occur each year and only about one in three people with the disease accessed treatment in 2021, according to the World Health Organization.
+Nearly 500,000 new cases of MDR-TB occur each year and only about one in three people with the disease accessed treatment in 2021, according to the World Health Organization.
 Those infection numbers have been trending upward, which scientists attribute to the impact of the COVID-19 pandemic.

 Advocacy groups like Doctors Without Borders and Partners in Health, who for years have been pushing for greater access to tuberculosis medications, called for more action to ensure patients have better access to them.